 WATER, SEWER AND BROADBAND INFRASTRUCTURE

-The Interim Rule aligns eligible water and sewer projects with those that are eligible to receive financial assistance from the Environmental Protection Agency’s (EPA) Clean Water State Revolving Fund and Drinking Water State Revolving Fund.
+The Final Rule aligns eligible water and sewer projects with those that are eligible to receive financial assistance from the Environmental Protection Agency’s (EPA) Clean Water State Revolving Fund (CWSRF) and Drinking Water State Revolving Fund (DWSRF), as well as expands the criteria for project eligibility.
+Outlined projects under CWSRF and DWSRF are included below, as well as the expanded criteria that projects can cover in order to be eligible.

 The types of projects eligible for CWSRF include: